YaMainVoid/seat-task/README.md

 * ***serverCommunication.js*** - state is object that contains one field, it's `error: ''`.
 When an error occurs while transferring data to the server, the `error` will contain a line describing the problem.

 ***You can use Redux DevTools to understand even better what is happening in the program.***

+#### May be interesting:
+When you start dragging a component, a copy is created in the real DOM tree with the position absolute and left -1000 and this copy using like a draggable image (if don't do it then draggable image will look awful).
+When dragging has ended the copy is removed.
+It's not a spaggety, it's only one right way to set correct draggable image when you use html 5 dnd api.

 ## Front in detail